alexandrumuntenas/pingu/docs/Modules/suggestions.md

 ---
 order: 93
-icon: git-pull-request-draft
+icon: light-bulb
 ---

-# Suggestions (NOTUPDATED)
+# Suggestions (IN PROGRESS)

+!!!warning
+This module is being updated to accomplish with the new client updates.
+!!!

 >  Do you want to allow your users to send you suggestions?
 Pingu can help you.
 This module comes with commands so you can set up a workflow quickly.